-> - Adjoining apartments — People will rarely come out and tell you they have bed bugs.
-Their spraying to try and get rid of them may have chased them to your side.
+- Adjoining apartments — People will rarely come out and tell you they have bed bugs.
+They’re spraying to try and get rid of them may have chased them to your side.

-- Delivery trucks — Many times the same truck that brings new furniture can also hall off old furniture, that could have bed bugs.
+- Delivery trucks — Many times the same truck that brings new furniture can also haul off old furniture, that could have bed bugs.

 We have several species of cockroaches in our area, but the two most commonly found in homes are the German and oriental cockroaches.
 They start out as small nymphs and gradually molt several times to the adult stage.
 Sometimes the species can be confused because they look different in the smaller stages then the adults.